biocore/evident/README.md

 ## Parallelization

-evident provides support for parallelizing effect size calculations through [joblib](https://joblib.readthedocs.io/en/latest/parallel.html).
+Evident provides support for parallelizing effect size calculations through [joblib](https://joblib.readthedocs.io/en/latest/parallel.html).
 Parallelization is performed across different columns when using `effect_size_by_category` and `pairwise_effect_size_by_category`.
 Consider parallelization if you have a lot of samples and/or a lot of different metadata categories of interest.
 By default, no parallelization is performed.